 The Magee-Womens Breast and Ovarian Cancer Risk Assessment and Prevention Program offers individualized cancer prevention recommendations, medical and scientific knowledge, and advanced surveillance and diagnostic methods for women considered at high risk.

-Whether you have just learned about your hereditary cancer risk or have known about it for many years, FORCE’s Peer Navigation Program provides important information for you and your family.
-Trained Peer Navigator volunteers who understand your situation are available for confidential 1:1 phone support.
-Following the call, you will receive a free personalized guide filled with expert-reviewed resources that will help you make informed medical decisions with your doctors.
+Whether you have already been diagnosed, just learned about your hereditary cancer risk or have known about it for many years, FORCE’s Peer Navigation Program provides important information for you and your family.
+You will be matched to a trained Peer Navigator volunteer who understands your situation for confidential and personalized phone support.
+Following the call, you will receive a free guide filled with expert-reviewed resources that will help you make informed medical decisions with your doctors.